mvakde/mvakde.github.io/_pages/other-projects.md

   - "/nmp/"
   - "/nmp.html"
 ---

-Here is a list of projects I did during my time in college, excluding my intern in Paris.
+> **NOTE**: This has NOT been updated for a long time.
+Was a WIP, will be cringe.
-(Need to add : Machine Learning @ UMIC)
+(Need to add : Machine Learning @ UMIC, Research Intern @ Paris, etc.)

 Simulating a brain disorder @ MELODE Labs, IITB [Link](/files/Report_Split_Personality_Simulation.pdf)
 ------
 ● Novel Idea: Simulated a brain disorder using neuromorphic computing principles
-● 75% accuracy in preliminary tests on models with low training

 Bachelor's Thesis @ LOQM, IITB [Link](/files/Bachelor's-Thesis-Mithil.pdf)
 ------